 - injecting drugs

-Many people who have been infected with the hepatitis C virus do not realize that they have it.
+Many people with hepatitis C do not realize it — only around

-However, depending on whether the infection is acute or chronic, symptoms of the disease can include:
+Depending on whether the infection is short-term or persistent, symptoms can include:

 - abdominal pain